geodynamics/pylith/docs/user/examples/paraview-python.md

 ---
 caption: ParaView Python shell
 ---
+>>> import os
->>> EXODUS_FILE = "/home/johndoe/pylith/examples/subduction-3d/mesh/mesh_tet.exo"
+>>> EXODUS_FILE = os.path.join(os.environ["HOME", "pylith", "examples", "subduction-3d", "mesh", "mesh_tet.exo"])
 ```

-In this case, we use the Python os module to get the absolute path of the home directory and append the path to the Exodus file with the appropriate separators for the operating system.
+In this case we use the Python `os` module to get the absolute path of the home directory and append the path to the Exodus file with the appropriate separators for the operating system.

 :::{important}
 In each of the ParaView Python scripts, the names of the variables and their default values are given by the DEFAULTS dictionary near the top of the file.